abbasudo/laravel-purity/docs/js-examples/filter.md

 await request(`/api/books?${query}`);
 ```
-#### Deep Filtering
+#### Relation Filtering
-Deep filtering is filtering on a relation's fields.
+Relation filtering is filtering on a relation's fields.

 Find restaurants owned by a chef who belongs to a 5-star restaurant